 Coral Connections and Conservation

 Sampling and studies of MCEs in Australia are difficult to undertake without dedicated effort from remotely operated vessels.
 This expedition will mark the first time an ROV and AUV will be used to collect MCE specimens for genetic analysis and reproductive studies.
 These samples will provide exciting new insight into how individual MCE’s are related, as well as establish a baseline knowledge of community structure and reproductive strategies within MCE.
-Ecosystems in the NW shelf face a myriad of anthropogenic and natural impacts, therefore recognizing what species exist, how they are maintained, and what physical processes drive MCEs will be extremely important first steps for conservation.
+Ecosystems in the northwest continental shelf of Australia, including Ashmore Reef, face a myriad of anthropogenic and natural impacts, therefore recognizing what species exist, how they are maintained, and what physical processes drive MCEs will be extremely important first steps for conservation.

 ROV SuBastian live footage from Australia’s North West Shelf